xvars and yvars arguments are tidyselect expressions (see

 - xvars

-A tidyselect expression specifying the columns of
+a tidyselect expression (see tidyselect syntax) specifying the columns of

 - disjoint